kijanawoodard/Blog/src/Blog.Web/Content/posts/tekpub-rocks.markdown

+---
+title: TekPub Rocks!
+published: January 10, 2010
+tags:
+---

-﻿I finally got around to getting a subscription for [TekPub].
+I finally got around to getting a subscription for [TekPub].
 I watched three of the jQuery videos, two of the MVC videos and one Linq video.

 The thing is, I use jQuery and Linq all the time.
 I thought I “knew” these technologies.
 I’ve watched a slew of the MVC videos on asp.net.
 I’ve read articles all over the web.
 I’ve read the docs for these products.